-All sLoLa applications must address at least one of the strategic research priorities for responsive mode grant applications (see related links).
+All sLoLa applications must address at least one of the strategic research priorities for responsive mode grant applications, which are described on our website (see application deadlines in related links).

 2013-14 priority areas